How to set up Sublime Text to be able to render open R Markdown documents.

 you have multiple versions of Python installed, however, you might want

-to use a different version to that associated with python3
+to use a different version to that associated with python3,

 for example you might want to use Python 3.13 which is associated with

-.
+the terminal command python3.13.
 That can be achieved by

 adding the following chunk in your R Markdown file: